sinsoio1/sinso-docs/docs/Install/quickPledgeGuide.md

 ![Coinlist ](../img/guide/gu4.jpg)

+## 2.Confirm node

-2. Click confirm, the system automatically screens out the corresponding number of mining nodes, the user needs to confirms again.
+Click confirm, the system automatically screens out the corresponding number of mining nodes, the user needs to confirms again.

 ![Coinlist ](../img/guide/gu5.jpg)

 ![Coinlist ](../img/guide/gu6.jpg)

+## 3.Pledge node

-3. Connect your wallet (any wallet address other than your working node address can be staked), and ensure that there are enough SINSO tokens for the number of staked SINSO mining nodes.
+Connect your wallet (any wallet address other than your working node address can be staked), and ensure that there are enough SINSO tokens for the number of staked SINSO mining nodes.
 The transaction is signed and confirmed, then the pledge will be completed.

 ![Coinlist ](../img/guide/gu7.jpg)

+## 4.View pledged nodes

-4. Enter the “My Node” section, connect the wallet address you used for staking SINSO tokens, and the system will automatically display the pledged node information under that specific address.
+Enter the “My Node” section, connect the wallet address you used for staking SINSO tokens, and the system will automatically display the pledged node information under that specific address.

 `Cashable Rewards`: refer to the SINSO tokens that can be withdrawn directly to the wallet